 “The first commandment says not “there are no other gods” but “you shall have no other gods.”
 Yahweh is saying, “You saw what I did in bringing you up from Egypt.
 Now, I am the one you are to worship, not the gods of Egypt you are leaving behind nor the gods of Canaan you are about to encounter” (1).

-Enns says that this might be counter-intuitive for contemporary Christians who claim to have fuller revelation of God.
+Enns says that this might be counter-intuitive for Christians today who claim to have a fuller revelation of God.
 However, he urges readers that should they wish “to understand [the] ancient Israelites and the ancient literature they composed,” then they must “learn to develop intuitions, as best we can, that reflect the ancient world to which these texts were given” (2).
 As historians are aware, this constitutes an ancient near eastern context home to polytheistic religious belief (belief in many gods).
-That the early Israelites accepted polytheism but maintained that only one God was worthy of worship can be seen as a dramatic change from the prevailing religious beliefs of that time and location.
+That the early Israelites accepted polytheism but maintained that only one God is worthy of worship can be seen as a dramatic change from the prevailing religious beliefs of that ancient time and location.